raspberrypilearning/trained-vision-app/en/step_3.md

 ## Get inspiration

-You can create a model to recognise whatever you want, which means that you have a lot of choices in what kind of classifers you can create!
+You can create a model to recognise whatever you want, which means that you have a lot of choices in what kind of classifiers you can create!
 Think about that now and decide what  you might want to classify.
 Here are a few ideas to get you started:

 + Different facial expressions
 + Different hand gestures